Sustainability Performance

 The company employs certified cybersecurity professionals to develop continually evolving cyber protections and we have invested in safer, more secure facilities that provide enhanced protection against increasing physical- and cyber-security threats and support efficient operations.

-Championed by the Officer Team, the company established a strategic roadmap in 2021 to build awareness, expand capacity and capabilities, take action and continually assess our efforts to promote diversity, equity, inclusion and belonging in the workplace.
+Championed by the Officer Team, the company established a strategic roadmap in 2021 to build awareness, expand capacity and capabilities, take action and continually assess our efforts to promote engagement and inclusion in the workplace.
+Culture assessments and employee surveys have informed our commitments, as well as efforts in driving culture change, creating strong governance and driving leadership accountability for cultivating a positive, respectful and inclusive workplace.

 The employee experience is a focus area to ensure everyone has the opportunity to feel connected to their work, recognized for their contributions and is comfortable being themselves.

 The company has also been measuring the employee experience, sharing outcomes, and creating action plans to ensure everyone has the opportunity to take part in creating a vibrant workplace.
-The company also engages employees for help in identifying local nonprofit organizations that are working effectively to strengthen diversity, equity and inclusion in our communities, particularly since our philanthropy efforts have been continuously informed by what matters to our employees.

 TEP is committed to improving the quality of life in our community.